 Industry-level estimates of capital input require detailed asset-by-industry investment matrices.
 NAS provides information on aggregate capital formation by industry of use for 9 broad sectors, which, nevertheless, was not sufficient for our purpose.
-Therefore, we have collected more detailed data on assets and industries from the CSO.25 This is the data underlying the published aggregate gross fixed capital formation by the broad industry groups, separately for public and private sectors.
+Therefore, we have collected more detailed data on assets and industries from the CSO.26 This is the data underlying the published aggregate gross fixed capital formation by the broad industry groups, separately for public and private sectors.
 For those sectors for which the investment matrices were not available from CSO, we gather information from other sources (e.g. ASI for organized manufacturing and NSSO surveys for unorganized manufacturing) and benchmark it to the aggregate investment series from the National Accounts.
 The data used in the current version of the India KLEMS is based on the revised NAS with 2011-2012 base, and is available only since 2012.
 Therefore, for earlier years, we extrapolate the series using growth rates from previous version of the data.
-However, there were slight differences between the industry groups available in the current release of the data and the previous ones (see Table 5.1), which required some matching of sectors before combining the two series.
+However, there were slight differences between the industry groups available in the current release of the NAS data and the previous ones (see Table 5.1), which required some matching of sectors before combining the two series.
 Table 5.2 provides an overview of asset types available in NAS and their corresponding asset types used in our study.
+Investment in education and health are obtained directly from national accounts for the period after 2012, for each asset.
+For years before 2012, we assume the trend in the distribution of output, in order to split the total investment in the aggregates of these sectors into subsectors.

-24See O' Mahony and Timmer (2009) for a description of EU KLEMS database
+25 See O' Mahony and Timmer (2009) for a description of EU KLEMS database

-25 This data is not publicly available.
+26 This data is not publicly available.
 However, CSO has been kind to compile this data for the India-KLEMS project.